mopidy/mopidy/docs/development/roadmap.rst

 - Reintroduce support for OS X. See :issue:`14` for details.
 - Support for using multiple Mopidy backends simultaneously.
 Should make it possible to have both Spotify tracks and local tracks in the same playlist.
+- MPD frontend:

+  - ``idle`` support.

+- Spotify backend:

   - Write-support for Spotify, i.e. playlist management.
   - Virtual directories with e.g. starred tracks from Spotify.

+- Local backend:

+  - Better library support.
+  - A script for creating a tag cache.
+  - An alternative to tag cache for caching metadata, i.e. Sqlite.

 - Last.fm scrobbling.